 Please click below for the PDF application form for a Major Project (Demolition, New Construction, Remodels, Additions, Any exterior alterations or the addition of an Accessory Structure):

-Click here to print application MAJOR Project Application
+Click here to print the application MAJOR Project Application

 MAJOR Project Fees and Submittal Procedures MAJOR Project Submittal Procedures

-Fast growing hedge materials are no longer allowed in the front of the property.
-Click the link for suggested plants materials that would be accepted in the front or feel free to suggest your own.
+Fast-growing hedge materials are no longer allowed in the front of the property.
+Click the link for suggested plant materials that would be accepted in the front, or feel free to suggest your own.
 RECOMMENDED PLANT LIST – FRONT

 THE FOLLOWING IS UNDERSTOOD AND AGREED TO BY OWNER(s)/APPLICANT(s):